 Precinct Land Use Height Limit Floor Space Ratio (FSR) Minimum Lot Size (MLS) earlier and/or not extend its consent.
 M2: Coalcliff - Former Colliery & Cokeworks There is an opportunity for Council to collaborate with the landowner to begin considering the long-term strategic vision for the area.
 Considerations could include investigating rezoning: The steep portions of the land to C2 Environmental Conservation.
 The disturbed portions of the land and the riparian corridor to C3 Environmental Management.
-Consider appropriate zoning for the flat southern portion of the precinct.
+Consider appropriate zoning for the flat southern portion of the green context of the land the riparian corridor to C4 Environmental Conservation.
 No change No change No change M3: Bulli - Remnant Mining Lands There is an opportunity for Council to collaborate with the landowner to begin considering the long-term strategic vision for the area.
-Considerations could include: O Rezoning the RU1 Primary Production land west of the Princes Highway to C3 Environmental Management zoning.
-O Rezoning the small portion of RU1 Primary Production on Lot 1 DP 711752 and Lot 53 DP 1201697 (eastern side of Princes Highway) to E4 General Industrial (currently functioning as an access handle into the precinct).
-O Rezoning the adjacent road reserve on the eastern side of the Princes Highway from RU1 Primary Production to R2 No change No change No change
+Considerations could include: Rezoning the RU1 Primary Production land west of the Princes Highway to C3 Environmental Management zoning.
+Rezoning the small portion of RU1 Primary Production on Lot 1 DP 711752 and Lot 53 DP 1201697 (eastern side of Princes Highway) to E4 General Industrial (currently functioning as an access handle into the precinct).
+Rezoning the adjacent road reserve on the eastern side of the Princes Highway from RU1 Primary Production to R2 No change No change No change